🛸 The Directed Prediction Index (DPI).

 Algorithm Details

-Define as the product of (relative direction) and (absolute strength) of the expected relationship:
+Define as the product of (relative endogeneity as direction score) and (normalized penalty as significance score) of the expected influence (quasi-causal) relationship:

 In econometrics and broader social sciences, an exogenous variable is assumed to have a directed (causal or quasi-causal) influence on an endogenous variable ().
 By quantifying the relative endogeneity of outcome versus predictor variables in multiple linear regression models, the DPI can suggest a plausible (admissible) direction of influence (i.e., ) after controlling for a sufficient number of possible confounders and simulated random covariates.